obsidiansystems/obelisk/lib/route/docs/introduction.md

 ### Building our route from segments

-If you're following along with `ob run` then after you added the new constructor and saved the file.
+If you're following along with `ob run` then after you add the new constructor and save the file.
 New incompleteness warnings will have appeared in the output of `ob run`.
-This is GHC and the type system helping us out by pointing out the next steps for us now that we've extended our `FrontendRoutes` type.
+This is the type system helping us out by pointing out the next steps for us now that we've extended our `FrontendRoutes` type.

 The next step is to fill in the definition of our new route.
 The primary function that contains